“Learning for everyone, learning from everyone.”

 - Classroom Monitors (YR-Y6)

 - Digital Leaders

 - Pupils are happy at school and feel safe, nurtured and cared for.
-They are proud of the school and demonstrate the four Golden Rules.
+They are proud of the school and demonstrate our school values.

 - Staff are proud of our school and all that we achieve together as a team.

 - Pupil outcomes at the end of Foundation Stage, the end of Key Stage 1 and within Key Stage 2 SATs are consistently above the national average.

 - Children's books demonstrate a range of high-quality work and excellent productivity in all subject areas.

 - Pupil discussions reveal that children speak enthusiastically and knowledgeably about their learning.

 - Teachers monitor children's attainment in all subject areas in order to support and inform further teaching and learning.

 - Behaviour and learning attitudes in school are excellent.

 - Rates of participation in after school clubs, sporting events and other extra-curricular activities are high.